maxpumperla/hyperas/README.md

 we also have to define which evaluation metric of the model is important to us.
 For example, in the following, we optimize for accuracy.

+**Note**: In the following code we use `'loss': -accuracy`, i.e. the negative of accuracy.
+That's because under the hood `hyperopt` will always minimize whatever metric you provide.
+If instead you want to actually want to minimize a metric, say MSE or another loss function, you keep a positive sign (e.g. `'loss': mse`).

 ```{python}
 from hyperas.distributions import uniform